China says it seeks to ‘resolve’ Taiwan question, amid comparisons to Ukraine

 Russia’s invasion of Ukraine — and the reluctance of Western countries to send troops to defend it — has raised worries in Taiwan that Beijing might be emboldened to try a similar move.
 The catchphrase “Today Ukraine, Tomorrow Taiwan,” has circulated uneasily across the island.

-Foreign policy circles have been awash in discussions about whether Xi might follow Putin’s example and invade Taiwan.
+Foreign-policy circles have been awash in discussions about whether Xi might follow Putin’s example and invade Taiwan.
 Some point out similar ambitions in both leaders to build their empires, unfazed by criticism from the West.
 But others cite notable differences, including Taiwan’s key role in global supply chains and the island’s location near key U.S. allies such as South Korea and Japan.

-China’s annual work report is also watched by the business sector for the economic growth target.
+China’s annual work report is also watched by the business sector for its economic growth target.
 This year it was set at around 5.5 percent, which would be the second-lowest rate of gross domestic product growth since the 1990s (The lowest was 2020′s 2.3 percent GDP growth, as China went into lockdown for the coronavirus pandemic).
 China said its economy rebounded to 8.1 percent growth in 2021.

 While the report, delivered by Chinese Premier Li Keqiang, does not mention the war in Ukraine, it cites economic challenges in general, and says maintaining economic stability is the “top priority” this year.
 Li said tax cuts to businesses and construction projects are on the way.